North Yemen civil war: Nasser's "long-breath" strategy

 In a speech on May Day, 1966, Nasser said the war was entering a new phase.
-He launched what he called a "long-breath strategy."
-The plan was to pare the army from 70,000 men to 40,000, withdraw from exposed positions in eastern and northern Yemen, and tighten the hold on particular parts of Yemen: the Red Sea coastline; a northern boundary that takes in the well-fortified town of Hajja and Sanaa; and the border with the South Arabian Federation, which was to become independent in 1968.
+He launched what he called a "long-breath strategy".
+The plan was to pare the army down from 70,000 men to 40,000, withdraw from exposed positions in eastern and northern Yemen, and tighten the hold on particular parts of Yemen: the Red Sea coastline; a northern boundary that takes in the well-fortified town of Hajja and Sanaa; and the border with the South Arabian Federation, which was to become independent in 1968.
 Nasser insisted that attacks on Najran, Qizan and other "bases of aggression" would continue, arguing that "these were originally Yemeni towns, which the Saudis usurped in 1930".

-The Assistant Secretary of State for the Near East and South Asia, flew in for talks with both Faisal and Nasser.
+The assistant secretary of state for the Near East and South Asia, flew in for talks with both Faisal and Nasser.
 In Alexandria, Nasser refused to pull out his troops, despite the risk of losing part or all of a new $150 million US food-distribution program, and another $100 million worth of industrial-development aid.
 Later that month, Alexei Kosygin counseled Nasser not to risk a stoppage of the U.S. Food for Peace program because Russia could not afford to pay the bill.
 The Soviets were also willing to aid Nasser with arms and equipment in Yemen, but feared that a widening of the conflict to Saudi Arabia would lead to a "hot war" confrontation in the Middle East.
-Nasser was warned that "the Soviet Union would be displeased to see an attack on Saudi Arabia."
+Nasser was warned that "the Soviet Union would be displeased to see an attack on Saudi Arabia".